andyrocket8/essentials/README.md

 1. Application version from pyproject.toml

-Place file in the root folder of your project.
+Place __version.py__ file in the root folder of your project.
 Version information could be obtained from pyproject.toml with:
 ```python
 from version import get_version